petermorley2023/DA401_Morley/README.md

 *Author*: Peter Morley

 ## Introduction
 This file serves the purpose of file documentation and as a README for the files in this GitHub.
 The project that I conducted was regarding hurricane analysis with a focus on time series and location analysis.
 Within this folder, you can find files regarding the data that I collected and used, code, as well as other important documents.
 The version of R used for the code is version 4.2.1.
 The version Python used for the location code was Python 3 which was used in a Jupyter Notebook.
 All other files are PDFs or CSVs so they should be accessible from any computer.
+The types of analysis conducted were time-series analysis using graphs, one-way ANOVA tests, and summary statistics.
+Additionally, I will also use quadrat count analysis as well as the use of maps to do my locaiton analysis.

-## Needed Packages:
+## Needed Packages
 1. R: dplyr (v1.0.10), ggplot2 (v3.4), grid (v4.3.0), pracma (v2.4.2)
 2. Python3/Jupyter Notebook: numpy (v1.23), pandas (v1.5.1), seaborn (v0.12.1), matplotlib (v3.6.0), contextily, pointpats (v2.1.1)